ssw2003/startup/Old GitHub/README.md

-# Nim Marble Game Website
+# Bughouse Chess Website

 [My Notes](notes.md)

-This application will be an application for a Nim game of taking marbles from a pile.
+This application will be an application for Bughouse Chess.

 > [!NOTE]